 Will I continue to use Dashlane after 12 months?
 Quite likely.
 But I’ll see!

 Operating Systems and Browsers

 - Windows XP or later, but with XP, the newest features may not work.

-- iOS (iPhone, iPod and iPad) – iOS8 and iOS9 with current version of Dashlane, iOS6 and iOS7 version can be still downloaded on the App Store.
+- iOS (iPhone, iPod and iPad) – iOS8 and iOS9 with the current version of Dashlane, iOS6 and iOS7 versions can be still downloaded on the App Store.

 - Android 4.0 or later.

 - Please note that Dashlane does not work on Linux, Windows Mobile, Windows RT, Blackberry, Amazon Kindle or Chromebook at this point in time.

 - Compatible with Chrome, Firefox, Internet Explorer and Safari.
 It cannot work in the new Microsoft browser Edge in Windows 10 yet.

 OK, the following is what Dashlane Support explains about its security aspect.

 - Your data is encrypted locally on your device with your master password, which is like a key to a safe.
 Only you know your master password and it’s never sent over the network.
 Means you can safely use it in an internet café or using a Wifi connection that you don’t completely trust.